jwist/hastaLaVista/docs/_posts/2020-08-28-characterisation-of-human-phenotypes-using-R.markdown

 }
 {% endhighlight r %}

-The results of the cross-correlation for the triplet at 2.445 and doublet at 1.484 are plotted in figures below:
+The results of the cross-correlation for the triplet at 2.445 and doublet at 1.484 are plotted in figures below and color coded according to class:

 <img src="/hastaLaVista/assets/ccX_1.png" alt="drawing" width="800px"/>
 <img src="/hastaLaVista/assets/ccX_2.png" alt="drawing" width="800px"/>

-## Definition of the CC limits to select features
+## Definition of the cross-correlation limits to select features

 These figures enable the user to define the level of cross-correlation.
 Although cross-correlation is insensitive to chemical shifts, it is however sensitive to distortions of the pattern due to overlap.
 Therefore it is necessary to visually inspect the results.
 Since this inspection is mandatory and cumbersome, we have made efforts to provide the best interface to quickly visually check the results.